learn-co-curriculum/dsc-confusion-matrices/README.md

 This example is from the Reuters Newsgroups dataset.
 As we can see in the example above, we just use an equivalent number of rows and columns, with each row and column sharing the same index referring to the same class.
 In this, the true labels are represented by the rows, while the predicted classes are represented by the columns.

 Take a look at the diagonal starting in the top-left and moving down and to the right.
-This diagonal represents our **_True Positives_**, since the indexes are the same for both row and column.
+This diagonal represents our **_True Positives_** since the indexes are the same for both row and column.
 For instance, we can see at location \[19, 19\] that 281 political articles about guns were correctly classified as political articles about guns.
 Since our model is multi-categorical, we may also be interested in exactly **_how_** a model was incorrect with certain predictions.
 For instance, by looking at \[4, 19\] that 33 articles that were of category _talk.politics.misc_ were incorrectly classified as _talk.politics.guns_.
 Note that when viewed through the lens of the _talk.politics.misc_, these are **_False Negatives_**--our model said they weren't about this topic, and they were.
 However, they are also **_False Positives_** for _talk.politics.guns_, since our model said they were about this, and they weren't!

 ### Using sklearn To Create Confusion Matrices